DataSF/datasf.github.io/blog/_posts/2017-07-26-unpacking-a-10-billion-budget.md

 Another way we can look at this is by comparing the growth of Health & Human Services (driven largely by the Affordable Care Act, which covers more than 133,000 previously uninsured San Francisco residents) to increases from all other departments.
 Half of the increase in general funds has gone to health care.

 <iframe width="751" height="464" seamless="" frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/1SzQb8IYIEKBKLIfat1JnxX6zIlpOoOVI6VY5Nq5xvag/pubchart?oid=688287018&amp;format=interactive"></iframe>

-## Enterprise vs General Fund

-Self-supporting “enterprise” departments make up nearly half of the budget.
-These departments include the San Francisco International Airport, the Port, the Municipal Transportation Agency, and the Public Utilities Commission.
-Enterprise dollars are restricted in how they may be spent.
-The remaining departments make up the General Fund, which is $5.1 billion for the 2017-18 fiscal year.
-When budget discussions happen, most of the time they are focused on the General Fund, which is where most discretionary dollars exist.

-<iframe width="751" height="464" seamless="" frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/1SzQb8IYIEKBKLIfat1JnxX6zIlpOoOVI6VY5Nq5xvag/pubchart?oid=55739628&amp;format=interactive"></iframe>

 ## How the annual general fund budget is spent